LoZack19/zpm-interface/README.md

 _(*) indicates that the function returns a pointer_

 # RETURN VALUE
-The error system is different depending on whether the function returns a pointer or not.

-## Poiter returning functions
-- `0` - something bad occured
-- other: function executed correctly

-## Integer returning functions
 Regman errors:
 - `ER_ARG` - Bad number of arguments
 - `ER_CMD` - Bad command